Automotive industry in the Philippines: Public Utility Vehicle Modernization Program (PUVMP)

 The Public Utility Vehicle Modernization Program was launched by the Department of Transportation of the Philippines in 2017, with the goal of making the country's public transportation system efficient and environmentally friendly by 2020.
 The program features ten components which include regulatory reform, route planning, route rationalization, fleet modernization, industry consolidation, financing, pilot implementation, stakeholder support mechanism, and communication.
 The program calls for the phasing-out of jeepneys, buses, and other public utility vehicles (PUVs) that are at least 15 years old and replacing them with safer, more comfortable, and more environmentally-friendly alternatives over the next three years.
-Manufacturers like Hyundai, Isuzu, Hino, Mitsubishi Fuso, Mahindra and Russian brand GAZ have participated to build modern PUVs based on their existing van, truck and bus lineups to replace the aging Jeepney.
+Manufacturers like Fuso, Hyundai, Isuzu, Hino, Mahindra and Russian brand GAZ have participated to build modern PUVs based on their existing van, truck and bus lineups to replace the aging Jeepney.